psarobotics/phoenixskillschangeup/_build/html/_sources/agenda.md

 # Agenda

 Teams must be ready to go when your time comes.
 There will be 3 driver runs and 3 programming runs per team.
-Please do not wait too late to begin as time
+Please do not wait too late to begin as time is limited.

-Each team will be permitted 2 consecutive attempts than must get back in line.
+Each team will be permitted 2 consecutive attempts then must get back in line.
 This applies to both Remote and In-Person teams.

 8:00 am Doors Open